tadams42/sokoenginepy/docs/tutorial.rst

 mechanics.
 It still lacks full game features like recording unlimited undo/redo etc...
 This is by design: :class:`.Mover` is intended to be used by either full game implementation or by solvers.
-It provides minimal memory footprint and concentrates on being as fast as possible but sacrifficing reocrding of game history.
+It provides minimal memory footprint and concentrates on being as fast as possible but sacrifficing recording of game history and maybe few other full game features.

 Recording of game history and full game implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^